mariuszbyahoo/SportsProcessor/README.md

 ## Projects within bonus task
 1. SportsProcessor.Statistics - contains classes and code related to data pre-processing and training the model.
-2. SportsProcessor.Statistics.Tests - in real, it is rather an executable for me to just run the code and see it in action - Couldn't make it working propperly though.
+2. SportsProcessor.Statistics.Tests - Due to the fact I were unable to solve exception issues mentioned below I got rid of it as there were no tests, rather I had used it as a mere executable to run my code and inspect it's outcome.

 I were able to prepare the dataset using `StatsPreProcessor` class - it contains all of the code necessary to perform first part of bonus task as mentioned in the task :